rmcelreath/rethinking/README.md

 `ulam` supports WAIC calculation with the optional `log_lik=TRUE` argument, which returns the kind of log-likelihood vector needed by the `loo` package.

 ``ensemble`` computes ``link`` and ``sim`` output for an ensemble of models, each weighted by its Akaike weight, as computed from WAIC.

+# Code issues with 1st edition of Statistical Rethinking

+A small change to ``link`` has broken two examples in the first edition of the book, in Chapter 7.

+## R code 7.10
+> mu.Africa.mean <- apply( mu.Africa , 2 , mean )
+Error in apply(mu.Africa, 2, mean) : dim(X) must have a positive length

+This occurs because link() now returns all linear models.
+So mu.Africa is a list containing mu and gamma.
+To fix, use:

+> mu.Africa.mean <- apply( mu.Africa$mu , 2 , mean )

+Use a similar fix in the other apply() calls in the same section.

+## R code 7.17
+Similar problem as for R code 7.10.
+Use mu.ruggedlo$mu in place of mu.ruggedlo.